 Thank you all for the many suggestions I received for upcoming articles of interest.
 For March, I chose to

-The American Conservative Union puts on its Conservative Political Action Conference in our nation’s capital each year.
+The American Conservative Union (ACU) puts on its Conservative Political Action Conference (CPAC) in our nation’s capital each year.
 Liberty HealthShare representatives attended this year’s CPAC convention February 25-28, 2015 as exhibitors.
 While CPAC is a highly charged political event, Liberty HealthShare wants to help influence policy makers and public figures about the needs of healthcare sharing members in a non-partisan, non-political way.
-Liberty HealthShare especially made inroads with legislators requesting that they give equal status under the law to healthcare sharing for employee benefits, health savings accounts, and self employed deductions.
+Liberty HealthShare especially made inroads with legislators requesting that they give equal status under the law to healthcare sharing for employee benefits, health savings accounts, and self-employed deductions.